76374/smpl-canvas/README.md

 Describes the width of the current object.
 Works similar to height property but for y axis, check details there.

 ## Instance methods
-### render
+### render(tools: RenderTools)
-The method is supposed to be overridden to use render tools passed as the argument in order to provide instructions to Render shapes, lines, etc. See RenderTools class.
+The method is supposed to be overridden to use `RenderTools` passed as the argument in order to provide instructions to render shapes, lines, etc.

-**renderTools**: RenderTools - an object that describes how it needs to be rendered.
-It is empty by default.
-## hitTest
+### hitTest(x: number, y:number): boolean
+Takes coordinates of the mouse cursor in the object local dimension.
 By default returns `false`.
 Can be overridden to define a custom hit area for example if the object is a circle, line, etc. This method and mouse signals are called / triggered by `Stage` automatically when the display object is direct or nested its child.
 If `hitTestInBounds` property has been set to true, the method checks if the coordinates are within a rect defined by `width` and `height` of the current object.

-**x, y**: number.
-Coordinates of the mouse cursor in the object local dimension Return value: boolean.
-When it is true, mouse signals (mouseMove, click, etc) will be triggered.
-The following example represents a circle hit area.
-It checks if distance from mouse coordinates to the center of the circle is less or equal then its radius.
 ```
+// circle hit area.
+It checks if distance from mouse coordinates to the center of the circle is less or equal then its radius
 override hitTest (x: number, y: number): boolean {
  return Math.sqrt((x - this.radius) ** 2 + (y - this.radius) ** 2) <= this.radius
- }
 }
 ```
 ### dispose